kazurayam/unittest-helper/docs/index.md

 ## Problems to solve

-Let me explain a problem with a sample code.
+Let me explain the problem that I am focused with a sample code.

 I cloned the [unittest-helper](https://github.com/kazurayam/unittest-helper) project onto my Mac machine.

 Please note that this project is a [Gradle Multi-Project](https://docs.gradle.org/current/userguide/intro_multi_project_builds.html), where the root directory `unittest-helper` contains a few sub-directories `lib`, `app` and `preliminary-study`.
 Each of these 3 directories contain `build.gradle` file.
-Gradle "Multi-Project" is just a usual style of project structure nowadays.
-It is nothing exceptional.
+Multi-Project is just a usual style of Gradle project structure nowadays.
+It is no exceptional.

 Please find <https://github.com/kazurayam/unittest-helper/preliminary-study/src/test/java/study/S2WritingSystemPropertyValueIntoFileInTheOutputDirectoryTest.java>: